danielboots/fytletic/README.md

 ### **LOGGED OUT USERS:**

-#### **HOME---FIGHTERS---GYMS---SHOP---NEWSDESK---LOGIN---REGISTER :**
+#### **HOME---FIGHTERS---GYMS---FTYMerch---NEWSDESK---LOGIN---REGISTER :**
 * For logged-out users, the user will only have access to options which encourage registering to the site.
 A login option or a registration option alongside basic static pages for example the about and contact pages.

 #### **LOGGED IN USERS:**
-### **HOME---ABOUT---ADD FIGHTER / GYM--- NEWSDESK :**
+### **HOME---FIGHTERS---GYMS---FTYMerch---NEWSDESK---ADD FIGHTER / GYM--- NEWSDESK :**
-* If the user is logged in, a more extensive list of menu items are available, for instance, the ability to add a review will allow the user to visit the add review page and add a review.
+* If the user is logged in, a more extensive list of menu items are available, for instance, the ability to add a fighter or gym profile and manage their account data through the account menu option.
 * An add fighter page will allow the user to manage their fighter profile update edit and delete, each with buttons for CRUD functionality.
 * Admin users at this current time will manage the site administration from the django admin area to which a menu item will be available, to create front end forms and pages when Django has a built in admin area seems unncessessary.
 * Finally logout for users to end their session and securely log out from the application, removing the session cookie.